Chemical speciesThis is a featured page

-In chemistry, a chemical species is a chemical entity, such as a particular atom, ion, or molecule.
+In chemistry, chemical species is a chemical entity, such as a particular atom, ion, or molecule.
 [1] A chemical species, in technical terms, is defined as an ensemble of chemical identical molecular entities that can explore the same set of molecular energy levels on the time scale of the experiment.
 [2]

 People as chemical species